Eisenhower Executive Office Building: History

-The original tenants quickly outgrew the building and finally vacated it completely in the late 1930s.
+The original tenants quickly outgrew the building, and finally vacated it completely in the late 1930s.
 Becoming known as the Old Executive Office Building, it housed staff members of the Executive Office of the President.
 The building was considered inefficient and was nearly demolished in 1957.
 In 1969, the building was designated as a National Historic Landmark.

 In 1981, plans began to restore all the "secretary of" suites.
 The main office of the Secretary of the Navy was restored in 1987 and is now used as the ceremonial office of the vice president.
-Shortly after September 11, 2001, the 17th Street side of the building was vacated and has since been modernized.
+Shortly after the September 11 attacks, the 17th Street side of the building was vacated and has since been modernized.
 The building continues to house various agencies that compose the president's executive office, such as the Office of the Vice President, the Office of Management and Budget, and the National Security Council.
 Its most public function is that of the Vice President's Ceremonial Office, which is used chiefly for special meetings and press conferences.

 President Richard Nixon maintained a "hideaway" office in Room 180 of the EEOB, pictured here in 1969.

 Many celebrated national figures have participated in historical events that have taken place within the Old Executive Office Building.
 Presidents Theodore Roosevelt, William Howard Taft, Franklin D. Roosevelt, Dwight D. Eisenhower, Lyndon B. Johnson, Gerald Ford, and George H. W. Bush all had offices in this building before becoming president.
 It has housed 16 secretaries of the Navy, 21 secretaries of war, and 24 secretaries of state.
 Sir Winston Churchill once walked its corridors and Japanese emissaries met there with Secretary of State Cordell Hull after the bombing of Pearl Harbor.